District II Venture Capital Fund

 - Programs that do not replicate what is generally offered at the District conference

 - Applications for support from programs previously granted VCF funding will be considered on a case-by-case basis, however, preference will be given to strong applicants with new programming ideas.

 Process of Applying for Venture Capital Funding

 - Review previously successful applications to assist in preparing your submission.

 - Complete the Application for Venture Capital Funding prior to the deadline.

-- Applications reviewed by the District II Venture Capital Fund Committee and presented to the District II board for final approval.
+- Applications reviewed by the District II Venture Capital Fund Committee and presented to the District II Cabinet for final approval.